Written By: Ali Audi | October 28, 2014 | No Comments

 As the case of Potok v.
 Rebh progressed, Philadelphia Court of Common Pleas Judge Albert J. Snite Jr. wrote in his opinion that Richard Rebh, CEO of Floorgraphics, assigned $12 million to the goodwill of the majority shareholders.
 Judge Snite deemed this allocation as “improper from every aspect, economically and legally.”

-What makes this business law case unique is two-fold.
-It is one of the few cases tried in Pennsylvania that has criticized the actions of the majority shareholders as it relates to the minority’s interests.
-It is also only the second PA case on record to employ the “Entire Fairness Standard” to investigate allegations of a breach in fiduciary duties.
+- one of the few cases tried in Pennsylvania that has criticized the actions of the majority shareholders as it relates to the minority’s interests, and

 The Entire Fairness Standard